-Traditional life insurance was originally developed to provide a death benefit after someone dies.
-Several products have come along to incorporate a type of savings or investment option.
+Traditional life insurance was originally developed to provide a death benefit after someone dies, but products have evolved to incorporate a type of savings or investment option.

-Some policies can even provide cash values.
-Being able to borrow against a life insurance policy in an emergency sounds great, but you should understand the pros and cons beforehand, so you don’t put your policy or premium at risk.
+Some policies can even provide a cash value component.
+Being able to borrow against a life insurance policy in an emergency sounds great, but you should understand the pros and cons beforehand so you don’t put your policy or premium at risk.

 - You can skip the lengthy loan application process.

 - You’re able to borrow without a credit check or any questions from a lender if you have built up cash value on your policy.

 - Policy loans don’t show up on your credit report, unlike a credit card debt or bank loan.

 - You can repay the loan on your own schedule.